-This video on planting formal hedging applies to all the famous garden hedge plants, like Beech, Yew, Laurel, Privet, Hornbeam or Box.
+This video on trench planting formal hedging applies to all the formal garden hedge plants, like Beech, Yew, Laurel, Privet, Hornbeam or Box, which are often planted in large sizes, from pots, and outside of winter.

-It does not apply to the classic country hedge plants, like Hawthorn, Hazel, Blackthorn, or Field Maple, which are planted as shown in our country hedge video here.
+It does not apply to the classic country hedge plants, like Hawthorn, Hazel, Blackthorn, or Field Maple, which are more easily slit planted as shown in our country hedge video here.
+However, formal hedge plants sold bareroot in winter are often slit planted, especially the smaller sizes, so it's worth seeing both methods.

 If you are planting a hedge, or any trees, in summer, be sure to water them correctly or they will die!